koojozsef/AI-project-for-university/README.md

 ## Project structure

-src/ --folder contains the individual python script files for each problem.
+src/ --folder contains the individual python script files for each problem. (scripts starting with 00_ are tool scripts)

 data/ --folder contains the images used as input data